xitara/oc-forms-plugin/README.md

 });

 // Runs before saving the submission in the database.
-Can adjust the Submission's data Event::listen('abweb.forms.beforeSaveSubmission', function (CustomForm $customForm, array &$submissionData) {
+Can adjust the Submission's data Event::listen('xw.forms.beforeSaveSubmission', function (CustomForm $customForm, array &$submissionData) {
     // Do something...
     $submissionData['extraField'] = 'Add this to the database please';
 });

-// Runs after saving the submission in the database Event::listen('abweb.forms.afterSaveSubmission', function (CustomForm $customForm, Submission $submission) {
+// Runs after saving the submission in the database Event::listen('xw.forms.afterSaveSubmission', function (CustomForm $customForm, Submission $submission) {
     // Do something...
     if ($submission->url == '/') {
         $submission->delete();